-Based upon the above facts and observations, we conclude that as of now there is no correlation between recent BCG vaccination coverage of a country and COVID-19.
-As the protective efficacy may not last beyond childhood, we should not equate the childhood vaccination policy of a country with the recent vaccination being done in ongoing trials.
-Until we have the results of ongoing randomized clinical trials, routine use of BCG vaccine in COVID-19 management should be discouraged and restricted to research purpose only.
+Based upon the above, we conclude that as of now there is no correlation between recent BCG vaccination coverage of a country and COVID-19.
+As the protective efficacy may not last beyond childhood, we should not equate the childhood vaccination policy of a country with the recent vaccination in ongoing trials.
+Until we have the results of ongoing randomized clinical trials, routine use of BCG vaccine in COVID-19 management should be discouraged and restricted to research purpose only.2